Rye Country Day School: History

 Rye Country Day School was founded in 1869, when a group of local parents contacted the Reverend William Life and his wife, Susan, who ran a small school in Pennsylvania.
-The Lifes came to Rye and established the Rye Female Seminary under the direction of Mrs. Life.
-During its first year, 1869, sixty students (25 boarders and 35 day students) enrolled in the Seminary, which was located on the present school property on Grandview Avenue.
-In 1896, the Seminary was purchased by the Misses Harriet and Mary Stowe, two members of the faculty.
-Upon assuming leadership, the Stowe sisters initiated significant changes in the curriculum.
-During this period, the Seminary was part of a national trend, namely the introduction of college preparatory programs for women.
-Conscious of the potential financial risk for a strictly proprietary institution, a group of parents bought the Seminary in 1917 and established it as a nonprofit day school under the direction of a Board of Trustees.
+The Lifes came to Rye and established the Rye Female Seminary under the direction of Susan Life.
+During its first year, 1869, sixty students (25 boarders and 35 day students) enrolled.
+The school was located on the present school property on Grandview Avenue.
+In 1896, two members of the faculty.
+Harriet and Mary Stowe, purchased the school.
+The Stowe sisters initiated significant changes in the curriculum, introducing college preparatory programs for the young women.
+A group of parents bought the Seminary in 1917 and established it as a nonprofit day school under the direction of a board of trustees.

 The year 1921 saw the Seminary merge with a boys' school from nearby Harrison, the Rye Country School, and became known as the Rye Country Day Schools.
 In 1928, the "s" was dropped from the word "Schools".
 At this time, the School offered a program for girls from kindergarten through grade twelve, and a program for boys from kindergarten through grade nine.

-In 1964 this pattern of organization was changed when the Board of Trustees extended the enrollment for boys through grade twelve.
+In 1964 the board of trustees extended the enrollment for boys through grade twelve.

-Since then, additional property was acquired, buildings were constructed and roads moved.
-From the construction of the Main Building in 1924, to the additions of the Pinkham Building and the La Grange Field House in the sixties, the Dunn Performing Arts Center in the eighties, the new Lower School classrooms, new dining center and the unveiling of the Athletic Center in the early two-thousands, the turf athletic fields in 2006, the expansion of the Pinkham building to include Memorial Hall in 2010, and the most recent addition of the Cohen Center of the Creative Arts which opened in 2018.
+Stephen Birmingham asserted in 1978 that the school was "elitist by design" and claimed that it was "a symbol of the gulf that exists between the wealthy and the less well off in the community" because there was allegedly no social contact between the students from the private school and those from the public.